jjcastro/adventurer-platform/README.md

-# Multiplayer Snake Game
+# adventurer-platform

-Multiplayer snake game built using Meteor + React, with real-time gameplay for 2 people, leaderboards and scores.
+A platform for creating, playing and rating text adventure games online.
+Built with Meteor + React.